Toby-Leeder/CSABlog/_posts/2023-08-18-Phaser-Game.md

         }
     }

     // function to create platforms.
-Essentially, it sets values for the two x values that the platform will be between, then adds a platform to each end until the two ends reach each other function makePlatform(y, x, width, group){
+Essentially, it sets values for the two x values that the platform will be between, then adds a platform to each end until the two ends reach each other.
+However, the platform who's width is smaller than the picture width doesn't work correctly.
+It may be better to use matter to create a new object instead. function makePlatform(y, x, width, group){
         var groundWidth = 400; // length of ground image
         var groundHeight = 32; // height of ground image